Welcome Laurier members!

 • your years of Pensionable Service (the amount of continuous service during which you’ve contributed to UPP) including any service you’ve transferred into UPP.

-Your pre-conversion pension (the amount you earned under the Laurier Plan) is calculated under Laurier’s terms and then added to the pension you earn under UPP.
+Your prior plan pension (the amount you earned under the Laurier Plan) is calculated under Laurier’s terms and then added to the pension you earn under UPP.

 Learn more about how contributions work and explore the formula.